cse-sim/cse/doc/src/docs/input-data/airhandler.md

 {{
   csv_table("_float_, A numeric value specifies the supply temperature setpoint.
 An expression can be used to make dependent on time&comma; weather&comma; etc.
-WZ, Warmest Zone: for cooling&comma; sets the supply temperature setpoint each hour so that the control zone (see*ahWzCzns*) requiring the coolest supply temperature can meet its load with its VAV damper 90% of the way from its minimum opening to its maximum&comma; that is&comma; at a flow of: _tuVfMn_ + .9(_tuVfMxC_ - * tuVfMn*).
+WZ, Warmest Zone: for cooling&comma; sets the supply temperature setpoint each subhour so that the control zone (see *ahWzCzns*) requiring the coolest supply temperature can meet its load with its VAV damper 90% of the way from its minimum opening to its maximum&comma; that is&comma; at a flow of: _tuVfMn_ + .9(_tuVfMxC_ - * tuVfMn*).
 CZ, Coolest Zone: analogous to WZ&comma; but for heating RA, Supply temperature setpoint value is controlled by return air temperature (this cannot be done with a CSE expression without lagging a subhour).
 See _ahTsRaMn_ and _ahTsRaMx_.
 ZN, Causes air handler to switch between heating&comma; OFF&comma; and cooling as required by the load of a single zone.
 When the zone thermostat (modeled through the _tuTC_ and _tuTH_ inputs) calls for neither heating nor cooling&comma; the air handler shuts down&comma; including stopping its fan(s).
 Changes _ahFanCycles_ default to YES&comma; to simulate a constant volume&comma; fan cycling system.